jannismalkomes/CVXPY_Hopper/README.md

-# Base set-up
+# CVXPY Trajectory Generator for Hopper

-Basic git repository set-up with folder structure and set-up files.
+Trajectory generator using CVXPY and CVXPYgen.